-This is a general summary of certain Canadian federal income tax considerations applicable to you as an investor in the Fund.
-This summary assumes that you are an individual (other than a trust) who, at all relevant times, for purposes of the Tax Act, is resident in Canada, deals at arm's length and is not affiliated with the Funds, and holds their units directly as capital property or within a registered plan.
+This is a general summary of certain Canadian federal income tax considerations applicable to you as an investor in the Funds.
+This summary assumes that you are an individual (other than a trust) resident in Canada and that you hold your units directly as capital property or within a registered plan.
 This summary is not intended to be legal advice or tax advice.
 We have tried to make this discussion easy to understand.
 As a result, it may not be technically precise or cover all the tax consequences that may be relevant to you.
-Accordingly, you should consult your own tax advisor, having regard to your own particular circumstances when you consider purchasing, switching or redeeming units of the Fund.
+Accordingly, you should consult your own tax advisor, having regard to your own particular circumstances when you consider purchasing, switching or redeeming units of a Fund.

-This summary is based on the current provisions of the Tax Act, the regulations under the Tax Act, all proposals for specific amendments to the Tax Act or the regulations that have been publicly announced by the Minister of Finance (Canada) before the date hereof and our understanding of the current published administrative practices and assessing policies of the Canada Revenue Agency (the "CRA").
+This summary is based on the current provisions of the Income Tax Act (Canada) (the "Tax Act"), the regulations under the Tax Act, all proposals for specific amendments to the Tax Act or the regulations that have been publicly announced by the Minister of Finance (Canada) before the date hereof and our understanding of the current published administrative practices and assessing policies of the CRA.
 Except for the foregoing, this summary does not take into account or anticipate any change in law, whether by legislative, regulatory, administrative or judicial action.
 Furthermore, this summary does not take into account provincial, territorial or foreign income tax legislation or considerations.

-How the Fund is Taxed
+How the Funds are Taxed